anonymousauthor42/anonymousauthor/README.md

 # Welcome to this repo

-You can install the required code base using pip
+You can install the required code base using pip.
+After unzipping everythink.... .

 ### Installation